Kalabasa/leanrada.com/src/pages/works/canvalogomaker.md

 This cool project was made possible by the cool people at Canva — spanning multiple teams, from graphic designers to product engineers!
 It was a fun journey!

-There’s a newer generation of thing-makers now.
+There’s a newer generation of thing-makers at Canva now.
 But you can still [try the original version via Archive!](https://web.archive.org/web/20200817030753/https://about.canva.com/tools/logo-maker/)